Box Factory for the Arts

 When you want a break from the busyness of the downtown or beaches, this is a great place to relax any time of the year.
 We are just a few, easy-to-walk blocks from the heart of St. Joseph.
 Admission to the galleries is free for all ages; you only pay for some performances.
 Parking is free, too, and the entire building is accessible by elevator.
 It’s a great place to see a diverse variety of art forms and to introduce your children to working artists.
 We also offer artist-led, one-day workshops in painting and watercolor; portrait classes and fitness classes.
 Many of them welcome drop ins.
 So if you are vacationing, you don’t have to just look, you can be part of our art scene.

-Come visit us on Thursday: Noon to 6:00pm and Fridays, Saturdays, and Sundays: Noon to 4:00pm when our doors are open to the public.
+Come visit us on Thursday through Sunday Noon-4pm and until 6pm on Thursdays, when our doors are open to the public.